-No nuclease contamination is detected in Polaris® Lyophilizable RT-LAMP Buffer 6x given that there is no visible nicking or cutting of the nucleic acids.
-To test for DNase contamination, 0.2-0.3 $\mu$ g of pNZY28 plasmid DNA are incubated with each of the Polaris® Lyophilizable RT-LAMP Buffer 6x components for 14-16 h at 37 °C. To test for RNase contamination, 1 $\mu$ g of RNA is incubated with these components for 1 h at 37 °C. Following incubation, the nucleic acids are visualized on a GreenSafe-stained agarose gel.
+To test for DNase contamination, 0.2-0.3 $\mu$ g of pNZY28 plasmid DNA are incubated with the product component in test for 14-16 h at 37 °C. To test for RNase contamination, 1 $\mu$ g of RNA is incubated with the product component in test for 1 h at 37 °C. Following incubation, the nucleic acids are visualized on a GreenSafe-stained agarose gel.
+There must be no visible nicking or cutting of the nucleic acids.